-From this level, the medical industry would seem to be doing very well, even supporting those who donít pay, or at least donít pay enough, to cover their own health care expenses.
+From this perspective the medical industry would seem to be doing very well, even supporting those who donít pay, or at least donít pay enough, to cover their own health care expenses.

-Additionally, with taxpayer support via the likes of Medicare payments and taxation,
+And with taxpayer support from Medicare payments and taxation

-Further, a large percentage of the employed get as a further benefit, over and above their normal pay, a fringe benefit that is essentially a subsidy for their health insurance.
+Further, a large percentage of the employed enjoy, over and above their normal pay, a fringe benefit that is essentially a subsidy for their health insurance coverage.

-Again, this would seem a remarkable success, at least as far as this part of the story goes.
+Again, this would seem a remarkable success, at least as far as this part of that story goes.

-It's a bit like an inflationary spiral.
+Itís a bit like an inflationary spiral.
 And it will only grow worse as long as we ignore it (and point fingers at each other).

-So, how do we insert ourselves into the middle of this unfortunate feedback loop and get control?
+So how can we insert ourselves into this unfortunate feedback loop and gain control?

 Fortunately, we can.
-In what follows, I am not going to attempt to sell you on any one given approach.
-In fact, I am not going to attempt to sell you on anything.
+In what follows, we are not going to attempt to sell you on any one approach.
+In fact, we are not going to attempt to sell you on anything.
 What follows are merely some thought experiments, some mental exercises if you like, for your consideration.

-Start out by picturing some single entity, an entity which has the job of distributing money for the purpose of paying a significant portion, but not necessarily all, of our health care expenses.
-We are not saying here whether it is a government entity, a government-directed entity, or even a non-profit corporation.
-Its purpose is to pay large portions of medical bills, ensuring as well that the bills paid are appropriate and to monitor and deny inappropriate charges.
+Start by imagining a single entity, one tasked with distributing money for the purpose of paying a significant portion, but not necessarily all, of our health care expenses.
+This may be a government entity, or one that is government-directed, or even a non-profit corporation.
+Its purpose is to pay all medical bills, ensuring as well that the bills paid are appropriate and to monitor and deny inappropriate charges.
 In our financial pipe metaphor these payments are the output.
-It ensures that medical providers are being paid for their services.
-Payment sufficient for all service removes the provider-side requirement to transfer costs from those who can't or don't pay to those who do.
-As you will recall, this long standing-practice has resulted in the perception of higher medical provider costs.
+The entity ensures that medical providers are paid for all appropriate services, thus removing the need for providers to transfer costs from those who can't or don't pay to those who do.
+As you will recall, this long standing-practice has resulted in the perception that medical costs overall are skyrocketing.

-Clearly, this financial pipe also requires input-side funding.
-The pipe does not generate money, it just pumps it, leaking some of it.
-The mechanisms for this funding exist and largely have existed for some time.
+Clearly the financial pipe must have input.
+The pipe doesnít generate money, but rather pumps it through the system with leakage along the way.
+The mechanisms for funding exist and largely have existed for some time.
 As examples:

-Keep in mind again, that the health care providers, health care institutions, and drug companies are largely financially successful today.
-They are being paid now and they will continue to be paid, just not with the expectation of externally-driven inflationary price and cost increases.
+Keep in mind that health care providers, health institutions, and drug companies are generally financially successful today.
+They get paid for their services and products now and will continue to be paid with an important caveat – the system will not encourage externally-driven inflationary price and cost increases.

-In this model providers remain independent, perhaps though having been motivated by other government means to alter their current organization and processes.
-There is no assumption here concerning the nationalization of health care.
+In this model providers remain independent, though perhaps motivated by other pressures to alter their current organizations and processes.
+This model does not assume the nationalization of health care.

 Please continue, for we are still constructing the mental model.

 Throughout our population, rich or poor, working or not, some of us need health care more than others, some a lot more or a lot less than others.
-In some ideal world, we would all pay an equal amount into the pipe, an amount sufficient, when multiplied by all of us paying the same, to equal exactly the amount being required to pay for health care needs of all those requiring it.
+In some ideal world, we would each pay an equal amount into the pipe, an amount sufficient in total to cover our collective medical needs.

-That is one ideal, yes.
-But reality is a bitch in its complexity and inequality; the real world is by no means simple.
+Ideally, yes.
+But reality is a bitch in its complexity and inequality; the real world is by no means simple or ideal.

-The rich, of course, are more capable of handling both the expected and unexpected costs of health care, even to the point of accepting that gamble and optionally choosing to have no health insurance at all.
-When they are wrong, they pay their expenses, having lost on that bet, but truly risking little.
-As a result, they might even today prefer not to contribute to a health insurance pipe.
+The rich, of course, are more capable of handling both the expected and surprise costs of health care, even to the point of accepting a real gamble and choosing to have no health insurance at all.
+When they are wrong, they pay their expenses but risk little in relation to their assets.
+As a result they might prefer not to contribute to a health insurance pipe at all.

 The poor and currently healthy may prefer to take that risk as well, as many are doing today, and similarly decide not to contribute their portion.
-The difference, of course, is when the gamble fails, the financial downside is so much greater than for the wealthy or the insured.
+The difference is, of course, that when the gamble fails, the financial downside is so much greater than for the wealthy or the insured.
 When these individuals require care and cannot pay, someone else is nonetheless picking up the potentially huge tab.
 It is also the case that unmanageable medical bills are a significant contributor to personal bankruptcy, where here too someone else is effectively picking up the tab.

 So, as you can glimpse here, the simple ideal model of everyone paying an equal share never really was even a realistic ideal.
 Still, as with income tax, we as a society have decided that equal service does not necessarily require that we all must contribute equally.
-Even so, some level of contribution is required, some of it progressively based and some not.
-The pipe must be filled, it is up to us as a society to decide how that is going to be done, with everyone each paying a portion that society deems "fair".
+Even so, some level of contribution is required, perhaps based on a progressive, sliding scale, perhaps using other methods.
+The pipe must be filled.
+It is up to us as a society to determine how.
+Each of us will have to pay a portion that society deems "fair".

 When is health insurance too expensive for someone to afford?
-Nope, this is a question that you get to answer for yourself; after all, you are likely to have your own definition and that is fine.
-In an effort to get you thinking about this for society as a whole, we again intend to start with what we hope you agree are facts.
+Nope, this is a question you get to answer for yourself.
+After all, you are likely to have your own definition and that is fine.
+In an effort to get you thinking about this for society as a whole, we again intend to start with what we hope you will agree are facts.

 If you want more detail, consider this following graph with finer granularity from 2014, and adjust for the fact that the 2016 median income went up some to roughly $56,500 (rather than $53,700).

-It's worth noting that if our country had taken actions years ago to work to limit the spiraling up of health care costs and the resulting health insurance costs, at the same time having incomes increase at the rate that they had, this relative expense would be less of a problem.
-Or said differently, the situation by your own definition of relatively health care poor is going to also be an increasing problem.
+It's worth noting that if our country had taken action years ago to limit spiraling health care costs and resulting health insurance costs, and if incomes increased at the rate they actually did, this relative expense would be less a problem.
+In other words, using your own definition of "affordable", without immediate government action, this is only going to be an increasing problem.
 Simply speaking, your analysis of what is bad is only going to get worse.

 As a variation on this theme, today Medicare only offers basic coverage as public insurance (Parts A and B).
 Private insurers control the supplemental market (Parts C, D, and Medigap) making it an example of a mixed delivery system.

 All of the preceding has attempted to address the financial aspects of single-payer options, steering clear of partisan politics and documented cons concerning the concepts.
-So let's look at some of the Cons and attempt to think through their validity.
+So let's look at some of the negatives of single payer insurance and attempt to think through their validity.

-OK, are these concerns valid and, if so, how strongly valid?
-The issue of waiting time would seem to be largely a function of the utilization of available health care providers, whether those resources are doctors or beds or whatever.
+Are these concerns valid and, if so, how strongly valid?
+The issue of waiting time would seem to be largely a function of the utilization of available health care providers, whether those resources are doctors, beds or whatever.
 In effect, when you need a service, is that service going to be available at that time.
-So what would cause excessive utilization, increasing the queueing time?
+What would cause excessive utilization, increasing the waiting time?